Skip to content

 But before you add someone, let's talk about the different access levels.

-- Admin – Full control over everything (including removing YOU if you’re not careful).
-If you’re working with a marketing agency, they will likely need this level of access.
+• Full Control – Complete control over everything (including removing YOU if you're not careful).
+This person can edit settings, manage roles, publish content, view insights, link accounts, and even delete the page.
+If you're working with a marketing agency (like us!), they will likely need this level of access.

 Step-by-Step: How to Add an Admin (The Right Way)